Getting repairs done if you're renting privately

 If your landlord isn’t responsible for repairing an appliance they’ve provided, you can still ask them to repair or replace it - but they don’t have to agree.

-Contact your nearest Citizens Advice if you're not sure what repairs your landlord must do.
+Talk to an adviser if you're not sure what repairs your landlord must do.

 If your home isn’t safe for you to live in